 While changing vendor sponsorships year to year is ideal, it is not an absolute requirement of the awards gala.
 Wed KC is in charge of finalizing trade logistics with the sponsors but would take recommendations from the Academy for who should be contacted.

-Since Academy members are abstaining from nominations/voting within the year they serve, their business has the first opportunity to serve as a sponsor.
+Since Academy members are abstaining from nominations/voting within the year they serve, their business has the first opportunity to serve as a sponsor for the gala.
 This would prevent a company from outside the Academy from having to waive their right to be nominated as a participating sponsor.